AhmadAbdullal/moh-medication-app/README.md

 uvicorn app.main:app --app-dir backend --reload
 ```

-The interactive docs are available at <http://localhost:8000/docs>.
+The interactive documentation is available at <http://localhost:8000/docs>.

-### Background Jobs
+## Background Jobs

 Celery workers are configured in `backend/jobs/daily_sync.py`.
 Launch a worker with: